pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 Skinner laughed, a dry, rattling sound that grated on the nerves.
 "Over?
 It has just begun."
 He gestured around the cavernous hall.
 "This place... this temple of yours.
 This machine.
 It took everything from me.
 My family.
 My mind.
 It taught me your world of rules and progress is a lie.
 A meat grinder.
 But in silence, after screams...
 I heard a new sound.
 The Great Hum.
 My god."

-His calm finally cracked, his smile twisting into a gleeful, insane leer.
+His calm finally cracked, his smile twisting into a gleeful, insane leer, his eyes catching the green panel lights and reflecting them back like the facets of a cracked emerald, all sharp edges and poisonous beauty.
 "My god cannot be born into a world of non-believers.
 It requires a witness of the old faith, a man like you, Inspector, a man of rules and order, to see its power and break.
 Your despair will be its baptism.
 And it's the boy my god wants.
 A new mind.
 A clean slate.
 'Mr. Taps' wasn't just tapping on the glass, Inspector.
 He was teaching him.
 Teaching him how to open the door from his side."

 That was it.
 The final violation.